envato/knuckle_cluster/README.md

 aws_vault_profile | If you use the `aws-vault` tool to manage your AWS credentials, you can specify a profile here that will be automatically used to connect to this cluster. profile | Another profile to inherit settings from.
 Settings from lower profiles can be overridden in higher ones.

+## Spot Fleets
+If you wish to see what instances are running within a spot fleet, KnuckleCluster can do that too!.
+In your config, use `spot_request_id` instead of `cluster_name`.
+Note that the `containers` command will not work when invoking.

 ## Maintainer
 [Envato](https://github.com/envato)